KyleGospo/docs.bazzite.gg/src/Gaming/Hardware_compatibility_for_gaming.md

 >**Note**: The requirements only applies to [Handheld/HTPC (`-deck`) Bazzite images](https://docs.bazzite.gg/Handheld_and_HTPC_edition/Steam_Gaming_Mode/)

-- A modern AMD GPU
+- A modern AMD GPU (newer than Polaris)
   - Intel Arc GPUs may work with **major caveats**
   - Nvidia GPUs are **not** supported
 - [Steam](https://store.steampowered.com/) account